 We will not collect any personally identifiable information about you, such as your name, email address, credit card or other information, unless we explicitly request the information and you choose to provide it.
 We use your personal information to send you email alerts, respond to questions or requests and process online donations.
 If such information is collected, it may be shared with other closely aligned groups for the purposes of responding to any comments or questions you submit and to provide any follow-up information about our organizations and our issues.
 It also may be shared with an outside company to fulfill any request you have made to us, such as charging a donation to your credit card.
 We will not sell, rent, provide or disclose personally identifiable information to any commercial users or marketing firms.

 Charlottesville Tomorrow also complies with the policies required by our email marketing provider, iContact.

 You can always "opt-out" of our online communications to keep from receiving unwanted emails.
 Charlottesville Tomorrow's online communications are sent to subscribers only.
 Subscribers may "opt out" of our online communications to keep from receiving unwanted emails.
 All of our online communications contain opt out instructions and links at the bottom of the email.
 Alternatively, you can opt out of receiving online communications by sending an email with your request to firstname.lastname@example.org or by calling (434) 260-1533.

 Credit Card Transactions

-Subscribers who support the organization through online credit card donations will have their credit card numbers stored in an encrypted form in our web site provider's (Donor Town Square) database only as required to fulfill financial transactions and will only display the last four digits of credit card numbers on member web pages or confirmation emails.
-Donor Town Square represents that it complies with applicable payment card industry data security standards.
+Subscribers who support the organization through online credit card donations will have their credit card numbers stored in an encrypted form in our web site online merchant provider's (Better World Collective) database only as required to fulfill financial transactions and will only display the last four digits of credit card numbers on member web pages or confirmation emails.
+Better World Collective represents that it complies with applicable payment card industry data security standards.